carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 # Learning to Speak Twitter

+Twitter is a social media platform where users post short messages, pictures, news stories, and other content to be viewed by others.
+It allows people from all over the world to interact with each other almost instantaneously.

 <img src="../fig/twitter.png" alt="Twitter Explore Page" width = "300" height = "400"/>

-Twitter is ...

 If you've never used Twitter before, the language used, in addition to being NSFW, can be totally cryptic.
 Beyond "@ing people" and "hashtags", the users themselves have created Twitter-wide standards, and Twitter is also filled with subcommunities who use their own lingo.

-Twitter has its own <a href="https://help.twitter.com/en/resources/twitter-guide/twitter-101/speak-the-language-of-twitter-twitter-help">getting started guide</a>
+Twitter has its own <a href="https://help.twitter.com/en/resources/twitter-guide/twitter-101/speak-the-language-of-twitter-twitter-help">getting started guide.</a>

 > ## Challenge
 Throw a few terms into the etherpad